neapel/mbratings/README.md

-MusicBrainz ratings synchroinzation
+MusicBrainz ratings synchroinsation
 ===================================

-This is a python plugin for Rhythmbox to automatically synchronize the ratings from your library to your [musicbrainz.org](http://musicbrainz.org)-account.
+This is a python plugin for [Rhythmbox](http://www.rhythmbox.org/) to automatically synchronise the ratings from your library to your [musicbrainz.org](http://musicbrainz.org)-account.
+They will be visible on your [user profile](http://musicbrainz.org/user/ratings/).

 Requires the `musicbrainz2` python module.